Tour the USS Edson DD-946, US Navy Destroyer | Saginaw Valley Naval Ship Museum in Michigan | Edson Incident Haunted Attraction

 I got to see the ship's huge walk-in freezer and refrigerator too.

-Creep Factor: If someone died at sea (my tour guide stated two died while he was serving) they would be stored in the refrigerator until they reached a port.
+someone died at sea (my tour guide stated two died while he was serving) they would be stored in the refrigerator until they reached a port.
 Yikes!

 As you can see, it's good to be an Executive Officer!
 The accommodations are private and he has a sink, desk and plenty of space to stretch out.
 Having a door you can close is a precious thing on a Destroyer!